 Principle #2: The Total Debt Service Ratio – Your monthly housing costs and all other debt payments (loans, credit cards, leases) should not exceed 40% of your gross monthly income.

 Calculating your income and debt payments will form a basis to determine how much money a bank will loan you.
-Be sure to ask Jennifer and Nicole to refer you to an excellent mortgage specialist who can further explain these principals, answer your questions, and confirm your preapproval.
+Be sure to ask Jennifer to refer you to an excellent mortgage specialist who can further explain these principals, answer your questions, and confirm your preapproval.

 First time Home Buyers

 If you have never before purchased a home, you will be eligible for some great rebates and incentives.
 You could withdraw up to $25,000 from an RRSP without paying income tax to cover some of your home purchase costs.
 You may also qualify for the Land Transfer Tax rebate, exempting you from a portion of the tax due upon transferring the property.
-Ask Jennifer and Nicole about these and other government programs that could help you save money.
+Ask Jennifer about these and other government programs that could help you save money.

 Getting the green light – Obtaining your preapproval will require full disclosure with your lender.
 Be prepared to provide documentation proving your income.
 Other information may also be necessary to supply including: letter of employment (indicating position, pay, years employed), information regarding your assets (car, investments) and liabilities (loans and debts), a gift letter if a portion of your down payment has been given to you, banking information, lawyer information.
 Listen carefully and ensure that you present all the documentation required – if something is missing, your preapproval will be conditional and could hold things up when you need your financing to be confirmed at the time of a purchase!

 Of course, there are the obvious expenses when purchasing a house, but there are plenty of ancillary costs to consider too.
-Jennifer and Nicole will outline the fees you will likely incur, but here are some examples of charges that may apply over and above the cost of your new home:
+Jennifer will outline the fees you will likely incur, but here are some examples of charges that may apply over and above the cost of your new home:

 Application Fee – Some mortgage lenders charge this fee to process your application